tailscale-dev/vscode-tailscale/README.md

 ### Expose a port over the internet

-Route traffic from the internet to a node in your tailnet to publicly share it with anyone, even if they aren’t using Taiscale.
+Route traffic from the internet to a node in your tailnet to publicly share it with anyone, even if they aren’t using Tailscale.

 > _When you want something local to be available everywhere_